 - Social bullying - this could be intimidating or humiliating someone, ignoring or isolating someone

-- Cyber bullying - this type of bullying takes place online, commonly through messages, social media or emails
+- Cyber bullying - this type of bullying takes place online, commonly through messages, social media or emails.
+Visit our Cyberbullying pages for more information.

 It is really important to talk to someone if bullying is an issue for you.
 There are some really good websites that go into more detail about bullying, and how you can report it.